Resistor–transistor logic

-Resistor–transistor logic (RTL) (sometimes also transistor–resistor logic (TRL)) is a class of digital circuits built using resistors as the input network and bipolar junction transistors (BJTs) as switching devices.
+Resistor–transistor logic (RTL), sometimes also known as transistor–resistor logic (TRL), is a class of digital circuits built using resistors as the input network and bipolar junction transistors (BJTs) as switching devices.
 RTL is the earliest class of transistorized digital logic circuit; it was succeeded by diode–transistor logic (DTL) and transistor–transistor logic (TTL).

 RTL circuits were first constructed with discrete components, but in 1961 it became the first digital logic family to be produced as a monolithic integrated circuit.
-RTL integrated circuits were used in the Apollo Guidance Computer, whose design begun in 1961 and which first flew in 1966.
+RTL integrated circuits were used in the Apollo Guidance Computer, whose design began in 1961 and which first flew in 1966.

 Implementation

 RTL inverter

 A bipolar transistor switch is the simplest RTL gate (inverter or NOT gate) implementing logical negation.
 It consists of a common-emitter stage with a base resistor connected between the base and the input voltage source.
 The role of the base resistor is to expand the very small transistor input voltage range (about 0.7 V) to the logical "1" level (about 3.5 V) by converting the input voltage into current.
 Its resistance is settled by a compromise: it is chosen low enough to saturate the transistor and high enough to obtain high input resistance.
 The role of the collector resistor is to convert the collector current into voltage; its resistance is chosen high enough to saturate the transistor and low enough to obtain low output resistance (high fan-out).